✅ SAFE — Sweet Potato

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 House dogs — particularly breeds inclined to obesity, pancreatitis or allergies — need their food weighed and watched.

-"When Indian pet parents ask me about sweet potato, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With sweet potato, the factors that matter most are preparation and quantity — not just the safety rating.
 The rating opens the question; how much and how often you feed settles it.
 Take the katori figures as a baseline and refine them to your individual dog."

 Sources & References